bio-guoda/preston/architecture.md

 ## `simplified hexastore`

 The simplified hexastore keeps an index of the immutable versions of the biodiversity dataset graph provenance over time.
 This index allows to traverse from the first version of the provenance to the next.
 The index is created by hashing a query (what is the next version?) and storing the hash of the answer as the content hash uri of the related provenance log.
-The query hash calculated stored by combining the hashed resource uri with a hashed "hasVersion" relationship (aka predicate, verb).
-This combination is now turned into a unique identifier also, by adding the two hash urls and hashing the result.
+The query hash is calculated by combining the hashed resource uri with a hashed version relationship (e.g., ```hasVersion``` or ```previousVersion```).
+These two hash uri are appended and the result is hashed again to create a unique query hash uri.
 For example, the query for the first version of a biodiversity dataset graph is always:

 ```
 sha256(